khanhlinh170806-cpu/dsa/README.md

 # Data Structures and Algorithms (DSA) - Midterm Project

 ##  Project Overview
-This project is an in-depth study and practical implementation of four fundamental techniques in Data Structures and Algorithms: **Prefix Sum, Sliding Window, Difference Array, and Dynamic Array (Resize)**.
+This project provides a comprehensive technical analysis of Array time and space optimization, aiming to approach numerous problems in the most efficient way.
+It focuses on advanced algorithmic paradigms: **Prefix Sum, Sliding Window, Difference Array, and Core Array operations**.

-It combines mathematical foundations, time complexity analysis, and real-world problem-solving applications.
+It combines theory foundations, time and space complexity analysis, and real-world problem-solving applications.

 ### **Main Contents**
 - **Research & Implementation**